seqeralabs/wave/README.md

 ## Open points
 * Eval layer injection vs on-fly build
-* Understand how checksum is computed for manifest downloaded at request #3
+* ~~Understand how checksum is computed for manifest downloaded at request #3~~ (it was just a formatting problem, the checksum is just the sha256 of the json response body)
 * Benchmark Goofys performance operating in the container vs in the host